AlexLazcano/Pink4Thursday/README.md

 ```
 npm run dev
 ```
-4. In a browser, go to `localhost:4000/graphql`
+4. In a browser, go to `localhost:4000/graphql` (replace 4000 with your specified port number)